Key terminology - Amazon Bedrock

 • Playground – A user-friendly graphical interface in the AWS Management Console in which you can experiment with running model inference to familiarize yourself with Amazon Bedrock.
 Use the playground to test out the effects of different models, configurations, and inference parameters on the responses generated for different prompts that you enter.
 For more information, see Generate responses in the console using playgrounds.

 • Embedding – The process of condensing information by transforming input into a vector of numerical values, known as the embeddings, in order to compare the similarity between different objects by using a shared numerical representation.
 For example, sentences can be compared to determine the similarity in meaning, images can be compared to determine visual similarity, or text and image can be compared to see if they're relevant to each other.
 You can also combine text and image inputs into an averaged embeddings vector if it's relevant to your use case.
-For more information, see Submit prompts and generate responses with model inference and Retrieve data and generate AI responses with knowledge bases.
+For more information, see Submit prompts and generate responses with model inference and Retrieve data and generate AI responses with Amazon Bedrock Knowledge Bases.

 • Orchestration – The process of coordinating between foundation models and enterprise data and applications in order to carry out a task.
-For more information, see Automate tasks in your application using conversational agents.
+For more information, see Automate tasks in your application using AI agents.

 • Agent – An application that carry out orchestrations through cyclically interpreting inputs and producing outputs by using a foundation model.
 An agent can be used to carry out customer requests.
-For more information, see Automate tasks in your application using conversational agents.
+For more information, see Automate tasks in your application using AI agents.

 • Model customization – The process of using training data to adjust the model parameter values in a base model in order to create a custom model.
 Examples of model customization include Fine-tuning, which uses labeled data (inputs and corresponding outputs), and Continued Pre-training, which uses unlabeled data (inputs only) to adjust model parameters.
 For more information about model customization techniques available in Amazon Bedrock, see Customize your model to improve its performance for your use case.